moralesn1/terminalchoicesgame/README.md

 However, there are some issues currently with the bad moves/ending code.
 We are currently working on being able to call the method from another file again to make the code a lot easier to read and just like the story based methods, their own file to access if we need to change or alter the text.

+# Ethical Issues that may impact this application.

+Due to the nature of story telling.
+Users may use this in ways that may be unintentionally or intentionally harmful to others.
+We do not condone this behaviour.

 # The design process for this app

 The flow Chart